yanglyuxun/game_play_snake/README.md

 # Reinforcement Learning for the Snake Game

+## Introduction

-Some experiments of using reinforcement learning to solve the classic snake game.
+These are some experiments of using reinforcement learning to solve the classic Snake game.
 What is special about reinforcement learning is that you don't need to teach the program any rules or tricks about the game, but the program can learn how to play automatically.
-So it is kind of a simulation of human learning process.
+So it's a simulation for human learning process.

 A deep neural network is used to fit the Q function in Q learning.
-The inputs are the snake and the fruit's locations, and the outputs are the Q values for 4 actions (UP / DOWN / LEFT / RIGHT).
+The inputs are the locations of the snake and the fruit, and the outputs are the Q values for 4 actions (UP / DOWN / LEFT / RIGHT, if available).

-I do not have a GPU, so I only tried some small sizes of game board.
-In theory, this should work in any size, but a larger size may need more training and playing (for the program to see more states of the game and learn).
+Since I don't have a GPU, I only tried some small sizes of game board.
+In theory, the same algorithm should work on any size, but a larger size may need much more training and playing (for the program to see more states, especially when it need to walk randomly tons of steps to eat a fruit by luck).

-Another reinforcement learning experiment for Wechat Jump Game is at: https://github.com/yanglyuxun/game_play_jump
+By the way, another game learning experiment for Wechat Jump Game is at: https://github.com/yanglyuxun/game_play_jump

-## Files
+## Code Files

-"main_train.py" is the file to run.
-It will use "snake_game.py", which is the simulation of the snake game. "train{m}_{n}.py" stores the hyper-parameters and the model structure for the {m}\*{n} size of game board.
+`main_train.py` is the file to run.
+It will use `snake_game.py`, which is the simulation of the snake game. `train{m}_{n}.py` stores the hyper-parameters and the model structure for the {m}\*{n} size of game board.
 Each size's experiment result is stored in a corresponding folder.
 Each folder has a Jupyter notebook to see the score results.

-"make_gif.py" is the codes to make the gif images.
+`make_gif.py` is the codes to make the gif images.

 ## Results

-### Videos

 |Board Size      | 5\*5                       | 7\*7                        | 10\*10                        |
 | -------------- | -------------------------- | --------------------------- | ----------------------------- |